 The series was issued in response to public clamoring for a new Regular Issue series.
 The series that was current at the time had been in use for more than a decade.
 President Franklin D. Roosevelt agreed, and a contest was staged.
 The public was asked to submit original designs for a new series picturing all deceased U.S. Presidents.
 Over 1,100 sketches were submitted, many from veteran stamp collectors.
 Elaine Rawlinson, who had little knowledge of stamps, won the contest and collected the $500 prize.
 Rawlinson was the first stamp designer since the Bureau of Engraving and Printing began producing U.S. stamps who was not a government employee.

 Harrison was the last American President born a British subject.
-William’s father, Benjamin Harrison V, was a delegate to the Continental Congress, a signer of the Declaration of Independence, and governor of Virginia.
+William’s father, Benjamin Harrison V, was a delegate to the Continental Congress, a signer of the Declaration of Independence, and a governor of Virginia.

 Harrison began his military career in Cincinnati during the Northwest Indian War.
-Serving under General “Mad Anthony” Wayne, Harrison was quickly promoted to lieutenant and then aide-de-camp (camp assistant) for his attention to fine detail and strict discipline.
+Serving under General “Mad Anthony” Wayne, Harrison was quickly promoted to lieutenant and then aide-de-camp (camp assistant) for his attention to detail and strict discipline.
 While serving under Wayne, Harrison learned how to command troops on the frontier.
 Harrison was a key part of the 1794 victory in the Battle of Fallen Timbers, which ended the Northwest Indian War.
 The following year, Harrison was among the signers of the Treaty of Greenville, which made most of present-day Ohio available to American settlers.

 In 1797, Harrison left the army to become Secretary of the Northwest Territory, also acting as governor when Governor Arthur St. Clair was unavailable.
 Two years later, Harrison became the Northwest Territory’s first delegate to the Sixth United States Congress.
 As a territory delegate (as opposed to a state delegate) Harrison was not permitted to vote on bills, but he could serve on committees, submit legislation, and debate.
 While in this position, he created the Harrison Land Act, making it easier for settlers to purchase land in the Northwest Territory by selling it in small sections.
 In 1800, Harrison served on the committee that decided how to divide the Northwest Territory, establishing the Ohio and Indiana Territories.

 Shawnee brothers Tecumseh and Tenskwatawa (The Prophet) led a resistance movement known as Tecumseh’s War.
 The brothers convinced their fellow natives the Great Spirit would protect them if they revolted against the white settlers.
 In 1810, Tecumseh led 400 armed warriors to Vincennes to demand the Treaty of Fort Wayne be repealed.
 While this meeting ended peacefully, it did not end the unrest.
-Angered by Harrison’s refusal to return their lands, Tecumseh traveled to find more warriors to battle the U.S.
+Angered by Harrison’s refusal to return their lands, Tecumseh traveled to find more warriors to battle the US.

 While Tecumseh was building up his troops, Harrison received permission from Secretary of War William Eustis to repel the Indian resistance.
 Harrison and his army of more than 1,000 troops were surprised by an attack by Tecumseh’s warriors on November 6, 1811.
-Harrison successfully led his troops to victory in the Battle of Tippecanoe earning the nickname “Old Tippecanoe,” and recognition as a national hero.
+Harrison successfully led his troops to victory in the Battle of Tippecanoe, earning the nickname “Old Tippecanoe,” and recognition as a national hero.

 Before the battle was over, Tenskwatawa reportedly placed a curse on Harrison, known as “Tecumseh’s Curse.”
-According to tradition, every U.S. President elected in a year ending with zero (every 20 years) would die in office.
+According to tradition, every US President elected in a year ending with zero (every 20 years) would die in office.
 Despite the lack of physical evidence of the curse, it appeared to come true for Harrison and the next six zero-year Presidents.
 The pattern was broken by Ronald Reagan, who narrowly survived an assassination attempt early in his term in office.

 Harrison served as commander of the Northwest Army as Tecumseh’s War continued and the War of 1812 began.
 A tough but fair leader, Harrison quickly advanced his troops north to fight the Indians and their new British allies.
 He recaptured Detroit from the British on his way to Canada and defeated the British at the Battle of the Thames.
-Tecumseh was killed in the battle.
 Following the battle, the secretary of war, with whom Harrison had been in constant conflict, assigned him to an isolated post, giving front line control to one of Harrison’s subordinates.
 Harrison immediately resigned, feeling that the assignment was “subversive [to] military order and discipline.”
 After the war, Congress investigated the situation and found that he had been mistreated.
 Harrison was awarded a gold medal for his service.

-President James Madison appointed Harrison to negotiate two treaties with Northwest Indian tribes, obtaining a large amount of land for the U.S. From there, he served in the U.S. House of Representatives, Ohio State Senate, and U.S. Senate.
-In his term as Senator, Harrison became well-known for his passionate debating skills.
+President James Madison appointed Harrison to negotiate two treaties with Northwest Indian tribes, obtaining a large amount of land for the US.
+From there, he served in the US House of Representatives, Ohio State Senate, and US Senate.
+In his term as Senator, Harrison became well known for his passionate debating skills.

 In 1828, Harrison was appointed Minister to Colombia.
-Shortly after his arrival, Harrison reported to the U.S. Secretary of State that the country was near anarchy and he believed Simón Bolívar was attempting to make himself dictator.
+Shortly after his arrival, Harrison reported to the US Secretary of State that the country was near anarchy and he believed Simón Bolívar was attempting to make himself dictator.
 Harrison stressed the importance of freedom and democracy to Bolívar, who refused to consider it.
-The following year, President Andrew Jackson ordered Harrison’s return to the U.S.
+The following year, President Andrew Jackson ordered Harrison’s return to the US.

-For the election of 1840, the Whigs tried a more traditional approach, nominating Harrison as the sole party candidate.
-Harrison’s campaign focused on his impressive military service and blamed the weak U.S. economy on Van Buren.
+Upon his return to America, Harrison briefly ran a distillery before returning to public life as a Whig candidate in the election of 1836.
+Though he lost that election, he ran again in 1840.
+Harrison’s campaign focused on his impressive military service and blamed the weak US economy on President Martin Van Buren.
 In retaliation, the Democrats depicted Harrison as an old man who would rather “sit in his log cabin drinking cider” than take care of the country.
 Their plan backfired when Harrison adopted the log cabin and cider images as part of his campaign on banners and posters, and even passed out bottles of hard cider shaped like log cabins.
 Harrison used this imagery to appeal to the common man, who now viewed him as a simple frontiersman.
 Additionally, one of Harrison’s campaign slogans was “Tippecanoe and Tyler too,” focusing on his military heroics.
-Harrison won the electoral college in a landslide.
+Harrison won the Electoral College in a landslide.

 Harrison arrived in Washington for his inauguration on March 4, 1841, by train, making him the first President to do so.
 A cold and windy night, Harrison chose to appear in the parade and give his inaugural address without an overcoat or hat.
 At 8,444 words, his two-hour inaugural address was the longest in history.
 He promised to re-establish the Bank of the United States and increase its credit capabilities by issuing paper money.
-To create a more qualified staff, he intended to depend on the judgement of Congress rather than use his veto power and reverse Jackson’s spoils system.
+To create a more qualified staff, he intended to depend on the judgment of Congress rather than use his veto power and reverse Jackson’s spoils system.